 Field cumin has a spicy, slightly sweet taste, similar to aniseed.
 It stimulates appetite and promotes digestion, therefore the right spice to prepare cabbage.
 Therefore, melt a piece of butter in a saucepan and add finely diced onions and steam them glassy.
 Then add 1/8 liter of broth or white wine with cabbage.
 Refine everything with one teaspoon of cumin, five allspice grains, five cloves, one bay leaf, put a lid on the pot, and leave it to cook for 20 minutes over low heat.

-The Kümmisch season's loaves of bread, rolls, and savory biscuits and has been for quite some time.
+The Kümmisch season's loaves of bread, rolls, and savory biscuits have been for quite some time.
 There is also an old proverb, which indicates that it was a popular spice for baking.
 With cumin bread and cumin sticks, the most stupid of all Bengel swells.

 They use Caraway for the production of spirits, aquavit, gin, brandy, and cumin grains.
-It refines sauerkraut, cheese, goulash, potato dishes, and salads.
+In addition, it refines sauerkraut, cheese, goulash, potato dishes, and salads.

-Caraway flavors well in combination with paprika powder, black and white pepper as well as chilies, and basil.
+Caraway flavors well in combination with hot paprika powder, black pepper, white pepper, chilies, and basil.